ianic/tls.zig/readme.md

 # Server

-Library has also minimal, tls 1.3 only server implementation.
+Library also has minimal, TLS 1.3 only server implementation.
 To upgrade tcp to tls connection:

 ```zig
     // Load server certificate